raspberrypilearning/mapping-the-weather/worksheet2.md

     ages = ['3', '6', '2']
     ```

-1. Now images you wanted to print out the pet's types, names and ages, grouping them all together.
+1. Now imagine you wanted to print out the pets' types, names, and ages, grouping them all together.
 You could write code that looks like this:

     ``` python
     for i in range(len(pets)):
         print(pets[i], names[i], ages[i])
     ```

-    but Python has a special function called `zip` that creates a new object that can be iterated over using a `for` loop.
+    Python does, however, have a special function called `zip` that creates a new object that can be iterated over using a `for` loop.
 Try writing this in the shell

     ``` python
     for i in zip(pets, names, ages):
         print(i)
     ```

-    `zip` groups the zeroth item of each list, then the first item of each list, then the second, and so on.
+    Here, `zip` groups the zeroth item of each list, then the first item of each list, then the second, and so on.

 You can now use `zip` in your code to combine the longitudes, latitudes, and temperatures.

-## Plotting stations and temperatures.
+## Plotting stations and temperatures

 1. Start by using a `for` loop to iterate over the zipped data.